-Admission tickets are bought in the ticket office, where there are both upward and downward inclines on cobbles.
+Admission tickets are purchased from the shop in the entrance courtyard.
 It has wide doors and is step-free.
 An induction loop is available.

 The main route through the castle is 160m long from the gate to the Inner Close.
 It is cobbled and sloping and has a maximum gradient of 1:9.

 Wheelchairs can access the Royal Palace of James V from the Inner Close.
 There are ramps within the palace apartments and floors are smooth.
 A lift can take visitors to the Stirling Heads exhibition on the first floor.

 The Great Hall can be accessed from the Inner Close.
 Floors are smooth.